HE is dedicated to creating beautiful spaces that work.

 HE’s architectural services encompass: feasibility studies, including preliminary budget and schedule planning, zoning and permitting requirements; programming (determining the necessary spaces and uses); formal design phases (conceptual, schematic, design development and construction documents); approvals from regulatory agencies, such as the Department of Buildings; contractor referrals and vetting; assistance with contractor bid management and negotiation; construction observation; and general project management including sub-consultant procurement and coordination, quality control, and payment requisitions.

-Juliet Hernandez-Eli is the founding partner of her eponymous architecture firm.
+Juliet Hernandez-Eli is the founding principal of her eponymous architecture firm.